Real estate agents – they’re all the same, right? They all charge fees, so what difference does it make if it’s a commission or a fixed fee?

 - Exclusive online sale progress and buyer's tracker

 Some other agents will charge additional fees for services like photography, signboards and online advertising, so it’s a good idea to check the fine print before signing a contract.

 How much can I really save with a fixed fee?

 In Sydney, the median property price is over $1 million.
 Let’s say you sell your home for that and have agreed on the average NSW agent’s fee of 2.46%.
 That means you’re looking at giving the best part of $25,000 to your estate agent (especially once you factor in marketing costs, which are usually not included).

 If you’d chosen a flat fee agent, you’d probably see a lot more of your profit on the sale of your house.
-Upside charges a standard flat fee of $7500 (including all marketing and other costs that most agents charge as extras), no matter what your house sells for.
-That leaves you with $18,000 extra in your pocket.
+Upside charges a standard flat fee which includes all marketing and other costs that most agents charge as extras, no matter what your house sells for.
+That leaves you with $16,000 extra in your pocket.

 - Are real estate agent commissions too high?